salilab/conda-recipes/imp-nightly/README.md

 conda-forge no longer supports Python 2, but does still retain the packages.
-To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda build -c salilab --python=2.7 imp-nightly`.
+To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda mambabuild -c salilab --python=2.7 imp-nightly`.

+Note that `mambabuild` is like `build` but it uses `mamba` rather than `conda` to solve dependencies.
+This is a **lot** faster and also seems to do a better job of avoiding broken dependencies.
+(It doesn't appear to work properly on Windows yet though.)

 We only build Python 2.7 packages for Mac and Linux.
 On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code,